tarantool/cartridge/topics/failover.md

 One of important concepts in cluster topology is **the leader** setting.
 Leader is an instance, which is responsible for performing key operations, for simplicity one can think of it as of the only writable master.
-Every replica set has it's own leader, and there's usually not more than one.
+Every replica set has its own leader, and there's usually not more than one.

 Which instance will become a leader depends on topology settings and